typelevel/typelevel.github.com/src/welcome/welcome.md

   xs.reduceLeft(_ + _) / xs.length.toDouble
 ```

-The type tells callers that `average` always has at least one value to work with.
+The type tells callers that `average` required at least one value to work with.
 Its methods preserve that guarantee when
 they can:

 ```scala